midorikocak/resume/elaozer.md

 ## Work Experience

+### Trainee at Mart Ajans
+January 2014 - Present
+> Intern at agency supervised by Beti Hekimoglu and Salih Memecan, training at social media, marketing and promotion.

+### Author at Azınlık Sanat
+January 2014 - Presetn

+> Writing essays about art, lifestyle, movies and social issues.
+Blog is supervised by Ergi Ozcan, social media director at Medya Derneği (Media Association of Turkey)

 ### Author at awarded blog "Bilgili Dunya"
 July 2010 - Present

-Writing essays and articles about Human, LGBTI and Woman rights.
+> Writing essays and articles about Human, LGBTI and Woman rights.
 Having aim of underlining discrimination against minorities in Turkey, being a transgender woman cinema & TV student and raising awareness between Bilgi University Students.

 ### MaskIstanbul
 January 2009 - August 2009

 > Stage photography, director of documentaries, assistant of Lead Director (Janset Karavin) & Pantomime artist (Fatih Kolçak)

+### Cast Director at Oskar Ajans
+December 2009 - March 2010

+> Helped to Manaegement of Actors and Actresses, added their information to database, caring special needs of them.

 ### Representative of awarded "My Child Documentary" and LGBTI activist
 November 2010 - Present